Enjoy a virtual tour of Exeter a vibrant, modern city with olde-worlde pubs, lively nightlife and a historical past pre-dating the Romans.

 - 01392 341120 Navigo Taxis

-- Car, Most on street parking and multi storey car parks are £2.20 an hour.
-Watch times as many on street parking are 2 hours max stay.
+- Car, Most on street parking and multi storey car parks are £2.20 an hour, you can pay using the RingGo app.
+Watch times as much of the on street parking is 2 hours max stay.
 Traffic can be heavy especially at peak times and weekends.
 John Lewis Car Park: Sat Nav – EX4 6PD.
 Guildhall Car Park: Sat Nav – EX4 3HP.

 - Train, Exeter is considered to be the main rail hub within the south-west and is linked to most branch lines in Devon, including to Paignton, Exmouth, Barnstaple and Okehampton (by a special service).
 This makes it possible to reach most stations in Devon directly from Exeter St Davids,